Volume of a Rectangular Prism Calculator

-The time has come - you've decided that this year you'd like to grow your own carrots🥕 and salad🥗.
-For that, you need to construct a raised bed and fill it with the potting soil.
+The time has come – you've decided that this year you'd like to grow your own carrots 🥕 and salad 🥗.
+For that, you need to construct a raised bed and fill it with potting soil.
 But how much dirt should you buy?
 Well, that's the same question as how to find the volume of a rectangular prism: measure your raised bed, use the formula, and run to the gardening center.

-You are going on the vacations of your dreams 🌴.
-You have to pack your stuff for the three weeks, and you're wondering which suitcase🧳 will fit more in:
+You are going on the vacation of your dreams 🌴.
+You have to pack your stuff for the three weeks, and you're wondering which suitcase 🧳 will fit more in:

 How to find the volume of a rectangular prism?

-So, let's have a look at the example - let's calculate the volume of a cat🐈.
+So, let's have a look at the example – let's calculate the volume of a cat🐈.
 Yes, a cat, as(they take on the shape of whatever container they are in).
-Assuming that the cat completely fills a plastic container with dimensions 12 inches x 10 inches x 8 inches:
+Assuming that the cat completely fills a plastic container with dimensions 12 inches × 10 inches × 8 inches:

 (Of course, it's a really rough estimate.
 Take it with a pinch of salt 🧂 or even two pinches.)